Latest Varicose Veins Laser Treatment in Mumbai

 Types of treatment offered for Varicose Veins

-- Endovenous laser ablation treatment (EVLT): EVLT is a minimally invasive treatment that uses heat to close off problematic veins to relieve the symptoms.
-Using imaging guidance (guided by x-ray images), the interventional radiologist threads a thin laser fiber into the problematic vein through a tiny needle.
-Next, the radiologist numbs the length of the vein to minimize discomfort during the heating process.
-Finally, the laser heat causes the vein to close.
-Once the problematic vein is closed, blood will flow through the remaining healthy veins.
-This is all accomplished while patients rest comfortably.
-Due to the closure of the vein, patients may feel transient pain in the initial phase, however, they return to most normal daily activities is allowed immediately.
-Recovery to daily activities is usually fastest with this treatment with no need for prolonged hospitalization.
+- Endovenous laser ablation treatment (EVLT): A minimally invasive treatment, EVLT uses heat to close off challenging veins and release the symptoms they lead to.
+Imaging guidance (guided by x-ray images) is used by the interventional radiologist to thread a thin laser fiber inside the problem vein using a tiny needle.
+After that, the radiologist numbs the vein to minimize uneasiness during the heating process.
+At the end, the heat due to the laser causes the vein to close.
+As the delinquent vein is closed, blood flows via the remaining healthy veins.
+While patient rests easily during the complete EVLT process, the patient can return to most of the routine activities instantly.

-- Radiofrequency Ablation: A small catheter is inserted into the vein.
-The catheter delivers radiofrequency energy to the vein wall, causing it to heat, collapse, and seal shut.
-The procedure is generally done in an outpatient or office setting, sometimes under local anesthesia.
+- Radiofrequency Ablation: With insertion of a small catheter into the vein, radiofrequency energy is transported to the vein wall, initiating it to heat, collapse and close shut.
+It is mostly done on an outpatient basis and very few times under local anesthesia.

-- VenaSeal cyanoacrylate: Injects medical glue into the vein to cause closure.
+VenaSeal cyanoacrylate: Specially made and approved medical glueis injected into the vein to make it close.

-- Clarivein: Guides a rotating catheter, which is a small, flexible tube, inside the vein to evenly disperse a chemical solution that results in complete closure.
+Clarivein: A small rotating catheter, which is a small, flexible tube, is used to inject in the vein a chemical solution which causes complete closure.

-The main advantage of all of these techniques is the avoidance of multiple needle sticks for local anesthesia.
-There is also decreased risk for potential nerve damage that can occur with burns.
+The benefit of all of these techniques is the that multiple needle sticks for local anesthesia is totally avoided.
+Also, there is reduced risk for potential nerve damage that may happen with burns.

-- Sclerotherapy (Spider Vein Tretament): Sclerotherapy is the direct injection of a chemical irritant into a vein to close the vessel.
-This technique is often used to treat smaller veins such as telangiectasia (spider veins).
-A variety of materials can be used to irritate the vein lining, which causes them to shrink and close.
-The solution is administered through a tiny needle.
+- Sclerotherapy (Spider Vein Tretament): Under Sclerotherapy a chemical irritant is directly injected into a vein to near to the vessel.
+Variety of medically approved materials can be used to irritate the vein lining causing it to shrink & close.
+The solution is injected through a very small needle.
+Also, this technique is frequently used to treat spider veins (telangiectasia) which are essentially smaller veins.

 Which treatment option specifically should be adopted depends on various factors and your specialist doctor should be able to help you make correct choice.